Consider the following possible mishaps that could occur in your home:

 Q: What’s the best way to make sure I’m accurately reimbursed for my personal belongings after an event like a fire?

-A: Create a home inventory of your belongings as soon as you move into your rental, and update it regularly.
-Some people use their smartphone or digital camera and film themselves walking around their rental, getting images of their belongings.
+Some people use their smartphone and film themselves walking around their rental, getting images of their belongings.
 Others prefer to take pictures or make a written list of their items.
-Keep a copy of your personal inventory off your premises — such as in your safe deposit box or in a cloud-based internet storage system.
+You can even compile all of your photos or videos and ask an AI tool to help you create a list for you.

 Whatever method you use, it’s smart to update your inventory once a year.
 Pick an easy-to-remember date for your update, such as New Year’s Day or your birthday.